Can You Reuse Oil After Frying Chicken?

 As we’ve already mentioned, the type of food you cook and the method you use to fry will play an important factor in determining the lifespan of used oil.
 The kind of oil you use is just as crucial as the process used to clean and preserve the oil.

 Leftover oil will last for two to three months if properly stored and not reused after the initial fry.
-Whatever you do, the oil will eventually go bad.

-As time passes, the oil will begin to degrade and turn rancid.
+However, as time passes, the oil will begin to degrade and turn rancid.
 The process can be speeded up due to the frequency of use.

 Following these steps is the best method to keep your oil after cooking chicken.